upstream-se/guidebook-draft/docs/foundations/discipline/principles.md

 # Principles of Upstream Software Engineering

-> ⚠️ **This page is under active construction.**
-> The structure is established.
-Lessons and principles will be progressively refined and formalized.

-## Purpose of this page

 This page articulates the principles of Upstream Software Engineering.

 These principles are not arbitrary design choices.
 They are derived from the historical analysis presented in **[Underlying rationale](./index.md)**, where successive eras of Software Engineering were examined in terms of what became governable, how governance was exercised, and what remained structurally under-governed.